Killing of Nixzmary Brown: During trial

 During the opening remarks, prosecutors revealed that Brown's last words as she lay dying were "Mommy, mommy, mommy".
 Prosecutor Ama Dwimoh stated that Santiago did not stop Rodriguez from "repeatedly beating" Brown.
 Dwimoh also said that Santiago "didn't protect", "didn't love" and "didn't nurture" Brown.
 Supreme Court Justice Patricia DiMango, who was allegedly emotional herself, allowed one juror, who was an elementary school teacher, to leave.
-Defense Attorney Sammy Sanchez pleaded Santiago's case, arguing that she couldn't help herself because she, too, was battered by Cesar Rodriguez.
+Defense attorney Sammy Sanchez pleaded Santiago's case, arguing that she couldn't help herself because she, too, was battered by Cesar Rodriguez.

-The trial was later brought to a halt by Justice Patricia DiMango amidst secret meeting accusations against a juror and a "possible mystery witness", all caused by a letter sent to a defense lawyer that DiMango had obtained.
-The letter-writer informed the Daily News that the teacher raised his hand to indicate he could not be fair.
+The trial was later brought to a halt by Justice DiMango amidst secret meeting accusations against a juror and a "possible mystery witness", prompted by a letter sent to a defense lawyer that DiMango had obtained.
+The author of the letter informed the Daily News that the teacher raised his hand to indicate he could not be fair.
 However the judge and the lawyers did not observe this action.
 Then the juror told the judge that he did not raise his hand.
-DiMango handled the most serious allegation by questioning a juror, a 35-year-old schoolteacher who was accused of admitting he could not be fair, in her chambers.
-Dimango then addressed the courtroom with these words: "If it comes to my attention that anyone here is attempting in any way to inappropriately influence these proceedings ...
+DiMango handled the most serious allegation by questioning the accused juror.
+DiMango then addressed the courtroom with these words: "If it comes to my attention that anyone here is attempting in any way to inappropriately influence these proceedings ...
 I take that extremely seriously, and will deal directly with that individual or individuals."

 A neighbor named Ulbis Rivera later testified at Santiago's trial.
 Rivera had made a 911 call, shouting that "7-year-old is unconscious."
 Rivera indicated that Santiago appeared "calm" even though she made moaning sounds heard on the 911 call.
 Rivera indicated that Santiago told her that Brown had drowned.
 She was, however, still lying on the floor, dry and clothed.
 Rivera said that Santiago was "faking" remorse over Brown's death.
-Rivera cried on the witness stand as Dwimoh presented to her photographs of Brown.
-Santiago, if found guilty, could face a conviction of up to life imprisonment for allowing Rodriguez to abuse Brown.
+Rivera cried on the witness stand as Dwimoh presented photographs of Brown to her.